Resistant starch: Processing effects

 Processing may affect the natural resistant starch content of foods.
 In general, processes that break down structural barriers to digestion reduce resistant starch content, with greater reductions resulting from processing.
 Whole grain wheat may contain as high as 14% resistant starch, while milled wheat flour may contain only 2%.
-Resistant starch content of cooked rice may decrease due to grinding or cooking.
+Resistant starch content of cooked rice was found to decrease due to grinding; resistant starch content of oats dropped from 16 to 3% during cooking.

 Other types of processing increase resistant starch content.
 If cooking includes excess water, the starch is gelatinized and becomes more digestible.
-However, if these starch gels are then cooled, they can form starch crystals resistant to digestive enzymes (Type RS3 or retrograded resistant starch), such as those occurring in cooked and cooled cereals or potatoes (e.g., potato salad).
-Cooling boiled potatoes overnight at 4°C (39.2°F) was found to increase the amount of resistant starch by a factor of 2.8.
+However, if these starch gels are then cooled, they can form starch crystals resistant to digestive enzymes (type RS3 or retrograded resistant starch), as in cooked and cooled cereals and potatoes (e.g., potato salad).
+Cooling boiled potatoes overnight at 4 °C (39 °F) was found to increase the amount of resistant starch by a factor of 2.8.

 High amylose varieties of corn, wheat, barley, potato and rice have been naturally bred to increase the resistant starch content that will survive baking and mild extrusion processing, which enables the delivery of resistant starch in processed foods.